a collection of informative excerpts from conversations with people more knowledgeable than me

 if you do get a prescription, it is a good idea to get a HRT prepayment certificate; they cost £19.80 rather than the £9.90 per prescription item, so will save you money if you collect your prescription > twice yearly

-(written for me by my friend sophie)
+(written for me by my friend sophie, more-indented annotations by me)

 Supplies needed: